 About the Habitat for Humanity Community Center

 Warren County Habitat for Humanity has a new project underway!
 And it’s not a home for a Habitat partner family.
-Sometime in the summer of 2020, the HFH Community Center will be dedicated and open for use by a range of civic-minded community groups.
+Sometime in the spring of 2021, the HFH Community Center will be dedicated and open for use by a range of civic-minded community groups.